 - Troubleshoot performance issues without switching between tools.

 - Forward your logs using our Infrastructure agent or our Kubernetes plugin.

 - Use our plugins for well-known log forwarders, like Fluentd, Fluent Bit, and Logstash.

 - Stream or ship your logs from Amazon using AWS Lambda or Kinesis.

 - Send your logs data using the Logs API.

 Once log management is enabled, you can also connect your logs with your APM agent, Kubernetes clusters, or distributed tracing to get additional contextual logging data with our logs in context extensions.

-For information on querying in general, see Query your data.
+For more information about query options in New Relic, see Query your data.

 If you need more help, check out these support and learning resources: